Most spider bites cause only minor injury. Bites from a few spider species can be dangerous.

-Seek emergency care immediately if:
+Seek medical care immediately if:

-- You were bitten by a black widow or brown recluse spider
+- You were bitten by a dangerous spider, such as a black widow or a brown recluse

-- You are unsure whether the bite was from a poisonous spider
+- You're unsure whether the bite was from a dangerous spider

-- You have severe pain, abdominal cramping or a growing ulcer at the bite site
+- You have severe pain, abdominal cramping or a growing wound at the bite site

 To take care of a spider bite: